radixdlt/radixdlt-javascript/packages/application/README.md

 ## Errors sink

-Since RxJS observable finishes on error, and would stop emitting values after an error, we have made sure all errors are caught and redirected to the `errors` property (of type `Observable<ErrorNotification>).
+Since RxJS observable finishes on error, and would stop emitting values after an error, we have made sure all errors on reactive properties, and only reactive properties (i.e. not method calls on `ledger`), are caught and redirected to the `errors` property (of type `Observable<ErrorNotification>).
 Meaning that all reactive properties you can listen for values on are immortal.

+> 💡 Any observable returned from a **method call** on `ledger` will emit errors, and only on that observable.
+The `errors` sink will NOT be aware of them.

 Apart from logging (controlled with the `setLogLevel` method as seen in [intro](#intro) and [documented below](#setloglevel)) it is probably a good idea to listen to errors and handle them appropriately.
 To be clear, **you probably should _act upon_ these errors**, either you (as a GUI wallet developer) or prompt the user to take appropriate action(s).